goodhappyer/dwz_thinkphp/phpmyadmin/doc/html/_sources/config.txt

     :type: string
     :default: ``''``

+    .. deprecated:: 4.6.0

+        This setting is no longer available since phpMyAdmin 4.6.0.
+Please adjust your webserver instead.

     Sets here the complete :term:`URL` (with full path) to your phpMyAdmin installation's directory.
 E.g.
     ``http://www.example.net/path_to_your_phpMyAdmin_directory/``.
 Note also